rlehfeld/rpyc-ng/docs/tutorial.rst

 Tutorial
 ========

-Here's a little tutorial to get you started with RPyC in no time:
+Here's a little tutorial to get you started with RPyC-NG in no time:

 .. toctree::
    :maxdepth: 1